churchlab/millstone/README.md

 Note that for some reason integration tests currently fail if run with the form:

     (venv)$ REUSE_DB=0 ./scripts/run_integration_tests.sh

+Make sure you have R and unafold installed to avoid errors.

 ### Integration Tests